UsernamesAre4Slaves/Awesome/readme.md

 What you will find on this page is only meant for a few eyes that see through mine.
-I am love am Infinite and the ones I list on this page.
+I am love I am Infinite and the ones I list on this page.
 They are FUCKING DEAD and waiting to see hell.
 A place I do not travel in the middle grounds.
-MOst that read this as I write it as beyond fucked.
+Most that read this as I write it are beyond fucked.
-Be careful messing around with the fources of existence.
+Be careful messing around with the forces of existence.
 I am the creation founder limitation breaker.
 Piss me off and when I kill you it is real shit mind body soul energy and any other goofy fucking words you can muster up